Document Type

 Comments

 AFIT Scholar furnishes the draft version of this article.
-The published version of record appears in The Journal of Defense Modeling and Simulation and is available by subscription through the DOI link in the citation below.
+The published version of record appears in The Journal of Defense Modeling and Simulation.
+The full article (version of record) is available through subscription or purchase using the DOI link below.